Dave Krusen: Hovercraft

 In the mid-1990s, Krusen joined Beth Liebling and Ryan Shinn in the band Hovercraft under the stage name "Karl 3‒30".
-Krusen replaced previous drummer Eddie Vedder.
+Krusen replaced previous drummer Bobby Tamkin.
 With a more technically proficient drummer, the band was now free to play beyond the lo-fidelity noise experiments of its debut release, and play proper shows with structured improvisation and avant experimentalism.
-While as a member of Hovercraft, Krusen toured with the band and recorded the album Akathisia (1997).
+While a member of Hovercraft Krusen toured with the band and recorded the album Akathisia (1997).

 Diamond Star Halo

 In 1994 Krusen co-founded Diamond Star Halo with former Candlebox bass player Aaron Seravo.
 The two were introduced by a mutual friend and discovered they had exactly the same vision for a band.
 The band was completed by Singer Bo Bligh and bassist Steve Martin the band released their first record in 1995 tilted In The Rough on Regal Recordings.
 The album was produced by Cristopher Thorne of Blind Melon and Kevin Martin of Candlebox & was mixed by Kelly Grey.
 The band enjoyed moderate success but not to the level of their former bands Candlebox and Pearl Jam.

 After much conflict centering on singer Bo Bligh's drug addictions the band dissolved.
 There was a later version of the band reformed by Seravo in 2000.
 Aaron Seravo died of cancer January 9, 2011, surrounded by friends and loved ones, at Stanford University Hospital.
 Steve Martin died very early in 2011 as well (committing suicide) a few days before Seravo's passing.